+(Conjoined with Chem.
+285.)
 Course in computational methods building on a background in mathematics and physical chemistry.
 Brief introduction and background in computational theory, molecular mechanics, semi-empirical methods, and ab initio-based methods of increasing elaboration.
 Emphasis on applications and reliability.
-Preequisites: Chem.
+Chem.
+285 students will be required to complete an additional assignment/exam beyond that expected of students in Chem.
+185. Prerequisites: Chem.
 126 or 133 and Math.
 20C or 21C.
 (May not be offered every year.)